 • Backpack: I’m a member of a couple hiking groups on Facebook and people will periodically ask for recommendations on the best backpack.
 My answer is always the same: whichever one fits you the best.
 Backpacks are never a one-size-fits-all item.

 To find the best backpack, go to an outdoor gear store and try some on.
-Even better, go to a gear store where the workers will discuss the different packs with you show you how to adjust them correctly.
+Even better, go to a gear store where the workers will discuss the different packs with you and show you how to adjust them correctly.
 REI will put sandbags in packs and let you walk around the store with them weighted down to ensure proper fit and comfort.
 (I’m sure other stores do that too, I just happen to live really close to an REI so I mostly shop there.)

 Just ask Pat; nothing will put a damper on your trip as quickly as having an uncomfortable pack.